The Festival sponsors ongoing screenings internationally and a festival

 festival or other screening dates.
 DO NOT send filmstock for preview.

 Do not send submissions in fiber-filled envelopes, as the dust damages

 If a film is invited to participate, the film must be shipped prepaid,

 insured and packed in proper containers.
-The San Francisco Sex Worker
+Film media is only accepted

-Festival will be responsible for return shipping charges for 16 and 35mm films.
-The Sex Worker Fest will not pay for international shipping
+will be responsible for return shipping charges for 16 and 35mm films

+when pre-arranged with the filmmaker.
+The Sex Worker Fest will not pay